 Getting the right help

 Once you identify the severity of your child’s anxiety, establishing your next plan of action becomes a lot simpler.
-If your child does not experience extreme symptoms but still feels moderately fearful, a kid with black shirt covering earsfew home-based coping mechanisms can be applied.
+If your child does not experience extreme symptoms but still feels moderately fearful, a few home-based coping mechanisms can be applied.
 With the example of yoga, breathing exercises, and art therapy, you could engage your child creatively without professional support.
 However, these measures should only be used as a stopgap solution depending on the case at hand.
 Given the unpredictable nature of anxiety, the safest option is to seek a consultation with a licensed professional.
 If investing in mental health services is over your budget, the best solution is to approach your health insurance provider for their mental health cover.
 Providers like Kaiser Medicare and Humana are known to offer a wide range of mental health services across locations.
 Insurance plans from Humana also help you gain access to a wide pool of local CBT therapists in Arvada, Aurora, and many other parts of Colorado.
 If identifying the right therapist for your child is confusing, Kaiser also offers a variety of resources on how to find the right match.
 Based on your situation, location, and convenience, you can plan your therapy sessions accordingly.

 Trust the process